agile-ts/documentation/docs/packages/core/features/state/Introduction.md

 MY_STATE.set(1); // Error
 MY_STATE.set("hello space"); // Success
 ```
-Javascript users can also get rudimentary type safety with the `type` function.
+Javascript users can also get rudimentary type safety with the `type()` method.
 ```ts
 MY_STATE.type(String); // Now State only accept State Values
 ```
-Be aware that the `type` function currently only supports primitive types and does its type check at `runtime`.
+Be aware that the `type()` method currently only supports primitive types and does its type check at `runtime`.